Priyanshu0505/Spring-Boot-Lab/README.md

+About
-This repository contains my Spring Boot lab experiments, including REST APIs, CRUD operations, JPA/Hibernate, service layers, and database integration.
+Spring Boot Lab Programs and Experiments – covering core concepts like REST APIs, JPA, CRUD operations, and service layers.

-🚀 Tech Stack

-Java, Spring Boot

-MySQL

-Maven